sabbaperveen/Poster-THM/README.md

 ### Challenge Description

-In this task, you will face a challenge related to "Poster."
-The details of the challenge are provided within the TryHackMe platform.

-### Task Completion

-To complete the challenge:

-1. Access the TryHackMe platform and navigate to the "Poster" task.
-2. Follow the provided instructions and solve the challenge.
-3. Capture any flags or information required to demonstrate your completion of the challenge.

-## Contributing

-This repository is specific to the "Poster" task and may not have multiple tasks or sections like other repositories.
-However, if you have insights, corrections, or additional information related to this task, you can still contribute by forking this repository and submitting a pull request.

-Please follow our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to contribute.

-## License
+This repository contains notes and resources related to different TryHackMe tasks, including **Poster, Nmap, Nessus, Metasploit, and Linux Fundamentals**.
+Each PDF file provides task details, explanations, and solved steps that can help in learning and completing the challenges.

+### Files in Repository
+- **Linux Fundamentals.pdf** – Notes and solutions for Linux basics.
+- **Metasploit -- THM.pdf** – Guide for Metasploit challenges.
+- **NESSUS - THM.pdf** – Nessus vulnerability scanner task notes.
+- **Nmap-TryhackMe.pdf** – Nmap scanning and usage guide.
+- **Poster -- THM.pdf** – Walkthrough for the Poster task.

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the content for educational purposes.
+You are free to use, modify, and share the content for learning and educational purposes.

+---

-Happy learning and hacking!
+✨ Happy learning and hacking on TryHackMe!